-Last week, I told you about low thyroid function and how it affects more than 30 million women and 15 million men.
+I’ve shared before that low thyroid function affects more than 30 million women and 15 million men.

-So why are we seeing such an epidemic of thyroid problems?
+So why are we seeing such an epidemic of?

 Well, chronic thyroid problems can be caused by many factors …